-• In this code, we've employed the ftable() function to create a contingency table of am and cyl.
-The output of this function is similar to what we get using table(), but it presents the information in a flat, compact layout, which can be particularly helpful especially when dealing with more than two variables.

-- One key advantage of ftable() is that it creates contingency tables in a more readable format when dealing with more than two categorical variables, making it easier to visualize and understand complex multivariate relationships. - Like xtabs(), ftable() also handles missing values or NA effectively, making it a reliable choice for real-world data that might contain missing values.
-[2] - 5.
-We can also use group_by() and summarize() functions from package dplyr to generate contingency tables.
-[3]
+- In this code, we've employed the ftable() function to create a contingency table of am and cyl.
+The output of this function is similar to what we get using table(), but it presents the information in a flat, compact layout, which can be particularly helpful especially when dealing with more than two variables. - One key advantage of ftable() is that it creates contingency tables in a more readable format when dealing with more than two categorical variables, making it easier to visualize and understand complex multivariate relationships. - Do note, like xtabs(), ftable() also handles missing values or NAs effectively, making it a reliable choice for real-world data that might contain missing values. - 5.
+We can also use group\by() and summarize() functions from package dplyr to generate contingency tables.

 '''

-Load the 'dplyr' package

 library(dplyr, quietly = TRUE, warn.conflicts = FALSE)

-Group data by the 'cyl' (cylinders) and 'am' (transmission type) columns;

-Then summarise the grouped data to count the frequency in each group

 tb %>%

 group_by(cyl, am) %>%

 summarise(Frequency = n())

 '''